UNIVERSITY OF THE AZORES

 Full dinner in a middle class restaurant: €15.00

 The weather in the Azores is quite pleasant, however, sometimes can vary dramatically, and you may experience all the seasons in the same day.
 Located in the temperate area of the Northern Hemisphere, the Azores are characterised by their mild climate throughout the year.
 Clouds and rain are strong possibility any time of the year, although the summer months – between June and September/October – have longer periods of sunshine and higher temperatures.

-It´s never to cold or to hot in the Azores, nevertheless, it´s a good idea to bring a selection of light clothes that you can wear in layers, as well as some warm outer clothing and a waterproof coat or an umbrela.
+It’s never too cold or too hot in the Azores, nevertheless, it’s a good idea to bring a selection of light clothes that you can wear in layers, as well as some warm outer clothing and a waterproof coat or an umbrella.